Do you experience headaches, jaw pain or have teeth that appear worn or damaged?

 Treatment for Teeth Grinding

 Drs.
 Rafat and Izadi look for the common signs of teeth grinding during routine dental care visits.
-Tell-tale signs of teeth grinding are worn teeth and damage to the soft tissues in the mouth.
-They will evaluate the function and fit of your bite to determine the cause of your bruxism and to recommend the most suitable treatment options.
+Tell-tale signs of teeth grinding are worn teeth and damage to the soft tissues in your mouth.
+Our dentists will evaluate the function and position of your bite to determine the cause of your bruxism, and to recommend the most suitable treatment options.
 Learn about the most common treatment options for bruxism below.

-- Mouthguards or night guards: the most conservative and often recommended treatment for teeth grinding is the use of a custom oral appliance or mouthguard.
-Made to fit snugly over the teeth, a mouthguard is designed to facilitate natural jaw position and tooth contact.
+The most conservative and often recommended treatment for teeth grinding is the use of a custom oral appliance, night guard, or mouthguard.
+Made to fit snugly over the teeth, an oral appliance is designed to facilitate natural jaw position and tooth contact.

-- Restorative dentistry: to address tooth damage, worn teeth or to make adjustments in how they come into contact when biting down, we may use restorative dental procedures.
-Restorative dentistry options may include tooth bonding, dental crowns or other restorative dental procedures.
+To address tooth damage, worn teeth, or to make adjustments in how they come into contact when biting down, we may use restorative dental procedures.
+Restorative dentistry options may include tooth bonding, dental crowns, dental bridges, or tooth fillings.

-- Orthodontics: braces may be considered necessary if malocclusion is the cause of your teeth grinding and related bite problems.
+Braces may be considered necessary if malocclusion is the cause of your teeth grinding and related bite problems.
 Severely crooked teeth can contribute to bad teeth grinding habits, so sometimes an orthodontic plan is necessary to save your teeth from further damage.

 After a thorough evaluation, we will create a plan of treatment that can provide comfortable lasting results, and restore your oral health.
-The goal of your treatment is to relieve discomfort, align the bite if needed and to stop bruxism.
+The goal of your treatment is to relieve discomfort, align the bite if needed, and to stop bruxism at the source.
 A healthy, stable bite will support your dental health for the long run and provide a beautiful, comfortable smile.